the-vampiire/AutoMediaTweeta/README.md

 #### Setup
 - clone this repo using:
 	- `git clone https://github.com/the-vampiire/auto-media-tweeting.git auto_tweet`
+- install the dependancies using:
+	-	`pip install -r requirements.txt`
 - in the newly created `auto_tweet` directory create the `unused` directory and `used` directory using:
 	- `mkdir unused used`
 ### Customize